 Willetts (1996) relates that in the two years preceding the Stockholm Conference, Maurice Strong mobilized scientific and technical NGOs to generate information and debate on the nature of the world's environmental problems to provide information and expertise to the UN.
 The chief collaboration was with the International Council of Scientific Unions (ICSU) -now International Science Council- and the International Union for the Conservation of Nature (IUCN).
-As a testament of the intense collaboration with NGOs, Willets (1996) highlights Strong's mandate to produce Only One Earth, an unofficial report that set the scene for the Stockholm Conference coordinated by Barbara Ward and René Dubos in which scientists and intellectual leaders from fifty-eight countries contributed (Ward & Dubos, 1972).
+As a testament of the intense collaboration with NGOs, Willets (1996) highlights Strong's decision to produce Only One Earth, an unofficial report that set the scene for the Stockholm Conference coordinated by Barbara Ward and René Dubos in which scientists and intellectual leaders from fifty-eight countries contributed (Ward & Dubos, 1972).

-Following Strong's plan to involve scientific and technical NGOs in the preparatory process, between 4-21 June 1971 was convened a panel of twenty-seven economists and scientists from the global south in Founex, Switzerland, from 4-21 June 1971, which was followed by smaller conferences organized by the UN regional commissions in Asia, Africa, Latin America, and the Middle East.
+Following Strong's plan to involve scientific and technical NGOs in the preparatory process, and to allay scepticism expressed by developing nations complaining about environmental issues overriding developmental issues, Strong organized a conference in the Swiss village of Founex between 4-21 June 1971.
+Among the successful elements of the conference was the establishment of a panel of twenty-seven economists and scientists from the global south and from non-aligned countries.
+This was followed by smaller conferences organized by the UN regional economic commissions in Asia, Africa, Latin America, and the Middle East.
 These took place in Bangkok (August 17-23), Addis Ababa (August 23-27), Mexico City (September 6-11), and Beirut (September 27 to October 2), respectively (Rowland, 1973, p.
 48).
-The product of those activities was The Founex Report on Development and Environment, which elaborated and endorsed the concerns of developing countries, recognised that the environmental degradation in industrialized countries derived from production and consumption patterns, but in the rest of the world were largely a result of underdevelopment and poverty.
-Simultaneously, it countered the claims that economic development and environment were opposed.
+The product of these activities was The Founex Report on Development and Environment, which elaborated and endorsed the concerns of developing countries, recognised that the environmental degradation in industrialized countries derived from production and consumption patterns, but in the rest of the world were largely a result of underdevelopment and poverty.
+Simultaneously, it countered the claims that economic development and environment were opposites.
 It called for the integration of development and environmental strategies and urged the rich nations in their own interests to provide more money and help to enable the poorer nations to achieve the development goal (Johnson, 2012, p.
 13; Ivanova, 2021, p.
 31; Willetts, 1996; Strong, 1971, n.d).

-The Founex report laid the foundation for the concept of sustainable development by affirming that the environment should be viewed as part of development, established the widespread relevance on environmental concerns to developing countries' situation, and cemented their role in the preparatory process of the Stockholm Conference.
-The success of the Founex Conference facilitated the engagement of world thinkers in a common agenda, brought them together in agreement, and provided the intellectual foundation for the political negotiations in Stockholm (Johnson, 2012, p.
+There are those that claim that the Founex report in many respects laid the foundation for the concept of sustainable development by affirming that the environment should be viewed as part of development.
+It further established that environmental concerns had widespread relevance to developing countries' situation, and by and large cemented their role in the preparatory process of the Stockholm Conference.
+The success of the Founex Conference facilitated the engagement of world thinkers to work for a common agenda, brought them together in agreement, and provided the intellectual foundation for the political negotiations in Stockholm (Johnson, 2012, p.
 13; Ivanova, 2021, p.
 31; Willetts, 1996; Strong, 1971, n.d.).